Helmi Zambin: Youth

+Senior

-Helmi was with the Brunei under-21s that competed in the 2007 Hassanal Bolkiah Trophy.
-He made his full international debut for the Wasps in a 0–1 loss against the Philippines on 13 May 2008 for the 2008 AFC Challenge Cup qualification.
+Helmi made his full international debut for the Wasps in a 0–1 loss against the Philippines on 13 May 2008 at the 2008 AFC Challenge Cup qualification.
 He scored his first international goal against Cambodia in the group stage of the 2012 AFF Suzuki Cup qualification.

 Helmi was a late addition to the Brunei national team squad for the 2016 AFC Solidarity Cup held in Kuching, Malaysia.
 He started the first match at right-back in a 4–0 win over Timor-Leste.
 He kept his place for the rest of the tournament, playing four games.

 Helmi's consistent club form led to an international callup for the 2018 AFF Suzuki Cup qualification matches against Timor-Leste in early September.
 He started the first leg in Kuala Lumpur which was a 3–1 defeat to the Wasps.
 He kept his place at right-back seven days later in a 1–0 victory for Brunei, unfortunately the score was not enough for the Wasps to qualify for the Suzuki Cup tournament proper.

 Helmi accepted another callup in June 2019 for the two-legged 2022 World Cup qualification matches against Mongolia, despite several of his teammates pulling out at late notice.
 He played at right-back for both matches, which resulted in a 2-3 aggregate loss and early elimination for Brunei.

+His last involvement for the Wasps was in March 2022 for a friendly away against Laos where he was an unused substitute.